camaraproject/QualityOnDemand/documentation/API_documentation/QoD_Stable_Latency_API.md

 ### 4.1 Details

 The usage of the QoD latency API is based on QoS profile classes and parameters which define App-Flows.
 Based on the API, QoS sessions can be created, queried, and deleted.
-Once a proper QoS profile latency class is requested, application users get a prioritized service with stable latency even in the case of congestion.The QoD latency API has the following characteristics:
+Once an offered QoS profile latency class is requested, application users get a prioritized service with stable latency even in the case of congestion.The QoD latency API has the following characteristics:

-* A specified App-Flow is prioritzed to ensure stable latency for that flow
+* A specified App-Flow is prioritized to ensure stable latency for that flow
 * The prioritized App-Flow is described by providing additional information such as protocols, ports, uplink/downlink direction of flow etc.
 * Stable latency is requested by selecting from the list of QoS profiles made available by the service provider (e.g. LOW) to map latency requirements
-* If the developer can optionally specify the duration for which he needs the prioritized App-flow
+* The developer can optionally specify the duration for which he needs the prioritized App-flow
 * The developer can optionally also specify callback URL on which notifications for the session can be sent Following diagram shows the interaction between different components